outdreamer/build-a-cure-1/docs/to_do.md

   - use blob.correct() on non-research sources - remove '.,' and other errors or typos
   - finish function to unconjugate verb - lemmatize changes to infinitive
   - finish get_topic to filter non-topical nouns, verbs, adverbs & adjectives from all object indexes
+    - add filtering of insights to apply directly to the target condition or mechanisms
+    - add mechanisms of action keywords & patterns to get strategies
   - make all_vars global variable & remove from params
   - write function to get semantic props of compounds (bio-availability, activation in the host species, etc)
   - make sources query specific - symptom queries should pull from drugs/rxlist/forums/wiki
-  - add keyword check function in get_object function using all_vars['keywords'] map
+  - add keyword check function in get_object function using all_vars['keywords'] map & type check function
   - add metadata check to make sure they requested this data
   - add read/save delimiter handling for get_objects - we are storing patterns with 'pattern_match1::match2::match3' syntax for example